-CNT 241: Designing a Windows 2000 Directory Services Infrastructure 4 Credits Level I Prerequisites: CNT 231 min grade of "C"

-Level I Prerequisites: CNT 231 min grade of "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours Fulfills Core Elements:None
+CNT 241 Designing a Windows 2000 Directory Services Infrastructure 4 credits Level I Prerequisites: CNT 231 minimum grade of "C" 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

 This is the second course in the Computer Networking Operating Systems II program.
 This course is designed to instruct students in the design of a Directory Services architecture using Windows 2000 Active Directory.
-The course prepares students to complete the Windows 2000 Certification Examination 70-219.
-Students will learn to analyze business requirements and translate those requirements into an Active Directory database.
+The course also prepares students to complete the Windows 2000 Certification Examination 70-219.
+Students will learn to analyze business requirements and translate those requirements into an Active Directory

-CNT 246: Advanced Routing Configuration 4 Credits Level II Prerequisites: CNT 236 or CNT 245 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours Fulfills Core Elements:None
+CNT 246 Advanced Routing Configuration 4 credits Level I Prerequisites: CNT 236 minimum grade of "C+" Level II Prerequisites: CVCNT certificate or Cisco CCNA certificate 50 lecture, 30 lab, 0 clinical, 0 other, 80 total contact hours

 This is the first of four courses in WCC's Computer Networking Academy II Advanced Certificate.
-This course prepares students for a portion of the CISCO Certified Network Professional (CCNP) certification examination.
+This course prepares students for a portion of the-CISCO Certified Network Professional (CCNP) certification examination.
 It also provides students with the knowledge and skills necessary to configure various routing protocols such as IGRP, EIGRP OSPF and BGP.
 In addition, students learn how to configure routers to enhance network security.
 This course was previously CNT 255.

-CNT 251: Designing Windows Security 3 Credits Level I Prerequisites: CNT 241 min grade of "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements:None
+CNT 251 Designing Windows Security Level I Prerequisites: CNT 211 minimum grade of "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This is the third course in the Computer Networking Operating Systems II program.
 Students learn to identify security risks associated with managing resource access and data flow on the network and describe how Windows 2000 features are used to secure a network and its resources.
 The student will learn to plan a Windows 2000 administrative structure that facilitates secure and verifiable user account management, define security requirements for Windows 2000 based domain controllers, application servers, file and print servers and workstations, and design end-to-end security for the transmission of data between hosts on the network.
-The student will also learn how to design a strategy for securing access for non-Microsoft clients within a Windows 2000 based network, design a strategy for securing local resources accessed by remote users and designa strategy for securing local resources accessed by remote offices.
+The student will also learn how to design a strategy for securing access for non-Microsoft clients within a Windows 2000 based network, design a strategy for securing local resources accessed by remote users and design a strategy for securing local resources accessed by remote offices.

-CNT 256: Remote Access Networks 4 Credits Level I Prerequisites: CNT 246 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours Fulfills Core Elements: None
+CNT 256 Remote Access Networks

+Level I Prerequisites: CNT 246 minimum grade of "C+" 50 lecture, 30 lab, 0 clinical, 0 other, 80 total contact hours